 In her brainy, blazing novels, Esi Edugyan flouts every cliché about Black characters in fiction.
 Her debut, The Second Life of Samuel Tyne, follows a Ghanaian economic forecaster in the ultra-white wilds of Alberta.
 Sid Griffiths, the African-American bassist in Half-Blood Blues, works in a jazz club in Nazi Berlin.
 And the eponymous star of her newest novel, Washington Black, is an ex-slave who floats around the world in a hot-air balloon.
 The book owes as much to Laurence Sterne and Herman Melville as it does to first-person slave narratives, and it has transformed the Calgary-born, Victoria-based Edugyan into an international literary star.
-She’s been shortlisted for a shelf’s worth of awards — the Man Booker, Giller and Writers’ Trust prizes among them — and earned countless accolades.
+She’s been shortlisted for a shelf’s worth of awards — the Man Booker and Writers’ Trust prizes among them — and won the 2018 Scotiabank Giller Prize.
 We talked to Edugyan about the inspiration for the novel, her recent brush with fame and how she finds time to write as a parent.

 Washington Black follows an enslaved person on a plantation in Barbados.
 Why do you think slavery narratives are so pervasive in contemporary literature?